AppEsteem/Samples/managed/managedsample.md

    * Now from AESEAL.json file properties select the Build Action as Embedded Resouce.

  ![GitHub Logo](../media/EmbeddedSeal_3.png)

+3) If you are obfuscating your code please make sure to exclude seal(AESEAL.json) file from obfuscation.

 4) To verify if the seal is included correctly, download the tool "show_seal.exe" from the following location.
    <https://github.com/AppEsteem/Samples/tree/master/Seal-Tool>